-Any future mergers or acquisitions, or similar transactions, that we execute will be subject to conditions, which may include, without limitation, our satisfactory completion of due diligence, negotiation and finalization of formal legal documents, financing and approval from our Board of Directors and requisite regulatory approvals.
+Any future mergers or acquisitions, or similar transactions, that we execute will be subject to conditions, which may include, without limitation, the competition associated with any such acquisitions by other potential acquirers, our satisfactory completion of due diligence, negotiation and finalization of formal legal documents, financing and approval from our Board of Directors and requisite regulatory approvals.
 As a result, there can be no assurance that we will complete any such transactions.
 If we do not complete such transactions, we may be subject to a number of risks, including, but not limited to:

-- a decline in the price of our common shares to the extent that the current market price reflects a market assumption that these transactions will be completed; - the payment of certain costs related to each transaction, such as legal, accounting and consulting fees, even if a transaction is not completed; - an absence of assurance that such opportunities will be available to us in the future, or at all.
+- •a decline in the price of our common shares to the extent that the current market price reflects a market assumption that these transactions will be completed; - •the payment of certain costs related to each transaction, such as legal, accounting and consulting fees, even if a transaction is not completed; and - •an absence of assurance that such opportunities will be available to us in the future, or at all.